Max17777/onlybundlr/README.md

 ### Utils: Funding Bundlr Node

-As a pair to the previous function, this function will also be called from our Edit Profile UI to increase the amount funded on the current node.
+As a pair to the previous function, the function `bundlr.fund()` will also be called from our Edit Profile UI to increase the amount funded on the current node.

 File name: `utils/fund-node.js`